Mongolian Gerbil Information

 Gnawing material to wear down the teeth

 Mongolian Gerbils have a very strong natural need to gnaw.
 This is because Gerbils are rodents and have continuously growing incisors.
-It is therefore necessary for Gerbils to have something to gnaw on to wear down their teeth.
-If Gerbils have too little opportunity to wear down their teeth, the teeth may become too long or grow crooked, with all the consequences that entails.
+It is therefore necessary for Gerbils to be able to gnaw on something to wear down their teeth.
+If Gerbils have too few opportunities to wear down their teeth, the teeth can become too long or grow crooked with all the consequences that entails.

 Most Gerbils gnaw very actively on gnawing wood.
-However, it is a matter of taste and on the other hand a matter of need as to how much the animals gnaw on it.
-If a Gerbil has no need to gnaw because its teeth are kept at a good length through food, hay or other nibbles, it will gnaw less on wood.
-It is good to always provide natural gnawing wood so that the animals can always gnaw when they need to gnaw.
+However, it is a matter of taste and on the other hand a matter of need how much the animals gnaw on it.
+If a Gerbil has no need to gnaw because the teeth remain long due to the food, hay or other nibbles, he will gnaw less on gnawing wood.
+It is good to always offer natural gnawing wood so that the animals can always gnaw when they have a need to gnaw.

-If you notice that your Gerbil is very enthusiastic about eating food, but then does not eat it, there may be something wrong with his teeth.
+If you notice that your Gerbil is very enthusiastic about the food, but then does not eat it, then there may be something wrong with the teeth.
 Drooling can also indicate dental problems.
-If you suspect that there are dental problems, it is best to contact your veterinarian.
+If you suspect that there are dental problems, it is best to contact the vet.

 Reproduction of the Mongolian Gerbil

-Mongolian Gerbils are social animals, both parents care for the young until they start to become independent from the 18th day onwards.
+Mongolian Gerbils are social animals, both parents care for the young until they start to become independent from the 18th day.

 The female is willing (in heat) and ready to mate every 4 days.
-This takes about 12 hours.
-If successful mating has taken place on these days, the young are born after approximately 24 days.
+This lasts for about 12 hours.
+If a successful mating has taken place on these days, the young are born after about 24 days.

 The difference between males and females can be seen in the distance between the genital opening and the anus.
-This distance is greater for a male than for a female.
+In a male, this distance is greater than in a female.
 In addition, males have a visible scent gland on their abdomen.

 Number of litters : 3-4 per year